-The Missions Committee at SCBC is seeking to be obedient to Acts 1:8.
+The Missions Team at SCBC is seeking to be obedient to Acts 1:8.
 We are to be His witnesses in Jerusalem, Judea, Samaria and to the remotest parts of the earth.
 All SCBC members have opportunities to be a part of the missions programs by praying, giving, and by going.
 All three of these parts are key to the success of the missions program.
-Those interested in going may contact the Church Office or anyone on the Missions Committee for available trip information.
+Those interested in going may contact the Church Office or anyone on the Missions Team for available trip information.
 Training is made available to assist volunteers in areas such as Cross Cultural training, preparation for mission trips and Emergency Response Training.
 Be blessed – pray, give, and go!!

 In addition we recommend the addition on new ministries to support and to drop ministries that seem to fall outside the area the church desires to support.
 We schedule mission trips for people of all ages who are willing to meet the needs of the laborers on the field.